The Paper Kites: 2015–2017: Twelvefour

-2018-2020: On the Train Ride Home and On the Corner Where You Live
+2018–2020: On the Train Ride Home and On the Corner Where You Live

 On 18 April 2018, the band released the first of two new albums, On the Train Ride Home, consisting of eight tracks.
 The album was recorded in Melbourne at Bellbird Studios with Big Scary/#1 Dads Tom Iansek co producing with singer Sam Bentley.
 The record was a largely acoustic collection and the release was un-announced.
 A music video for "On the Train Ride Home" was released directed by Drew Wilson in collaboration with Sam Bentley and the pair worked together on a collection of short videos around the record.

-Upon the release of On the Train Ride Home the band announced that it would be the first of an intended double album that they had decided to split in to two separate records.
+Upon the release of On the Train Ride Home the band announced that it would be the first of an intended double album that they had decided to split into two separate records.
 The follow-up album, On the Corner Where You Live, was released on 21 September 2018 and consisted of 11 tracks.
 The album was recorded at Tarquin Studios in Connecticut with producer Peter Katis working with the band.

 The artwork for both On the Train Ride Home and On the Corner Where You Live were painted by Los Angeles noir artist Gina Higgins, who worked with Bentley on the pieces.

 The band also announced they would be releasing a special edition double album.
 It was released on 21 September 2018 and featured a special edition cover painted by Gina Higgins.

 The band embarked on their Where You Live tour on 16 July 2018 playing a 93-show tour, with shows in the US, Canada, Europe, Australia and New Zealand.
 The tour concluded on 15 December 2019 in London.

-At the ARIA Music Awards of 2019, On The Corner Where You Live was nominated for Best Adult Contemporary Album.
+At the ARIA Music Awards of 2019, On the Corner Where You Live was nominated for Best Adult Contemporary Album.

-2021-2022: Roses
+2021: Roses

 In August 2020, the band announced their fifth studio album Roses, a collaborative album of duets.
 The album features Julia Stone, Lucy Rose, Rosie Carney, Aoife O'Donovan, Nadia Reid, Maro, Amanda Bergman, Ainslie Wills, Lydia Cole and Gena Rose Bruce.
 The album was released on 12 March 2021.

+The song “Without Your Love” featuring Julia Stone was featured in the American award winning NBC television series “This is Us”.

+2022–2024: At the Roadhouse

+In May 2023, the band's sixth studio album, At the Roadhouse, was announced.
+The album was recorded in July 2022 in an old diggers store in Campbells Creek, Australia, where the band played the songs to a live audience for free on Friday and Saturday nights, joined by musicians Matt Dixon, Hannah Cameron and Chris Panousakis.
+Supported by six singles, At the Roadhouse was released on 1 September 2023.
+The songs on the 16-track album have been described as indie-folk, folk and folk-rock.

+2025: If You Go There, I Hope You Find It

+In September 2025, the group announced the forthcoming release of If You Go There, I Hope You Find It, scheduled for release in January 2026.